-The documentation relied on in the report
+21. The documentation relied on in the report

-Following the invited review visit, and to ensure that the review has been carried out in a fair and open manner, the RCS will write to the healthcare organisation - as well as to the surgeon under review in an individual review - to provide a full list of the documentation relied upon when producing the report.
+Following the invited review visit, and to ensure that the review has been carried out in a fair and open manner, the College will write to the healthcare organisation - and in an individual review the surgeon under review - to provide a full list of the documentation relied upon when producing the report.
 It will also set out a list of the interviews held during the invited review visit.

-In an individual review, both the surgeon under review and the healthcare organisation commissioning the review will be asked to confirm that this list is 'factually correct' and that they are clear about the documentation relied upon by the review team and the personnel that have been interviewed.
+In an individual review both the surgeon under review and the healthcare organisation commissioning the review will be asked to confirm that this list is "factually correct" and that they are clear about the documentation relied upon by the review team and the personnel that have been interviewed.

 Any comments received from the surgeon as part of this process will be taken into account by the review team as part of their process of finalising the report.
-If it is suggested that the surgeon has not had the opportunity to see all the documentation provided to the review team, the RCS will contact the healthcare organisation to ask them to confirm that all this documentation has been shared.
+If it is suggested that the surgeon has not had the opportunity to see all the documentation provided to the review team the College will contact the healthcare organisation to ask them to confirm that all this documentation has been shared.
 Again any comments made by the surgeon as part of this process will be taken into account by the review team as part of their process of finalising the report.

-In an invited service review the Medical Director of the healthcare organisation (or another appropriate senior manager) will be asked to complete this exercise and confirm that both the documentation list and the interviewee list provided are 'factually correct'.
+In an invited service review the Medical Director of the healthcare organisation (or another appropriate senior manager) will be asked to complete this exercise and confirm that both the documentation list and the interviewee list provided are "factually correct".

-Patient safety concerns
+22. Patient safety concerns

 If the review team identify any circumstances where an individual surgeon's performance is unsatisfactory and patient safety may be at risk, appropriate recommendations will be made in their report for consideration and action by the healthcare organisation commissioning the review.
 Where the matter concerned is urgent, immediate advice about the review team's view will be provided to the Medical Director of the healthcare organisation (or their nominated deputy) at the conclusion of the invited review visit.
-This advice will then be confirmed in writing by letter prior to the review team's production of their report, so that the healthcare organisation can take any recommended action as necessary to protect patients, staff and in some circumstances the surgeons themselves.
+This advice will then be confirmed in writing by letter prior to the review team's production of their report, so that the healthcare organisation can take any recommended action as necessary to protect patients, staff, or in some circumstances the surgeon(s) themselves.

-Where a report recommends that the healthcare organisation involves another advisory or regulatory body (e.g. NCAS, the CQC or the GMC), the draft report may be shared in confidence with that body to ensure the feasibility of the recommendation.
+Where a report recommends that the healthcare organisation involve another advisory or regulatory body e.g. NCAS, the CQC or the GMC, the draft report may be shared in confidence with that body to ensure the feasibility of the recommendation.

-Status of Recommendations
+23. Status of Recommendations

 It must be emphasised that the invited review arrangements are not regarded as an abrogation of, or a replacement for, the healthcare organisation's own decision making and disciplinary procedures which must strictly be applied according to their terms.
 Invited review reports are advisory and their recommendations are for consideration by the healthcare organisation commissioning the review.
 The healthcare organisation remains entirely responsible for all decisions or subsequent actions, upon which it is urged to seek appropriate legal advice.
-Generally, the report will indicate any recommendations that are considered to be urgent or highly important.

-The Deed of Indemnity does, however, state that the RCS, the Association and/or the reviewers reserve to themselves the right to disclose (in the public interest but still in confidence) to a regulatory body such as the General Medical Council, the Care Quality Commission or any other appropriate recipient, the results of the review and any advice or recommendations made to the healthcare organisation.
+The Deed of Indemnity does, however, state that the College, the Association and/or the reviewers reserve to themselves the right to disclose (in the public interest but still in confidence) to a regulatory body such as the General Medical Council, the Care Quality Commission or any other appropriate recipient, the results of the review and any advice or recommendations made to the healthcare organisation.